DEFINING A DISABILITY:

 What should I do if I have a disability and want to receive accommodations?

 If you have a disability, as determined by the ADA and 504 of the Rehabilitation Act, that is impacting your academic performance, you will need to provide documentation of that disability to Access Services for Students with Disabilities.
 This documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.
-An appointment should be scheduled with the Coordinator of Student Disability Services to review the documentation and the need for services.
+An appointment should be scheduled with Access Services for Students with Disabilities to review the documentation and the need for services.

 How do I contact Access Services for Students with Disabilities?

-Access Services for Students with Disabilities is located in the Academic Resource Center (formerly Student Development).
-The hours are Monday through Thursday 8:30 a.m. – 7 p.m. and Fridays from 8:30 – 5 p.m.
-Students needing to register should contact the Student Disabilities Services Director of Student Disability Services at 708.235.3968 or email: ASSD@govst.edu.
+Access Services for Students with Disabilities is located in the Academic Resource Center.
+The hours are Monday through Friday 8:30 a.m. – 5 p.m.
+Students needing to register should contact ASSD at 708-235-3968 or email, ASSD@govst.edu.

 How do I register with Access Services for Students with Disabilities?